 Probably, some people consider orchids a special subject in gardening and difficult to cultivate compared to other plants growing indoors.
 However, caring for some orchid types, such as Phalaenopsis (especially) and some other genera, doesn’t require any additional efforts compared to most house plants, and such orchids could be a good solution for beginners.
 Some of the other orchid genera may be more demanding in growing requirements, but everyone can learn how to cultivate them properly.
-In this topic we discuss general rules of growing and looking after orchids at home.
+In this topic, we discuss general rules of growing and looking after orchids at home.

 When we wonder how to look after orchids, first of all, we should keep in mind that almost all indoor orchids grow in tropic woods in nature, and most of them are epiphytic.
 This, probably, is their main prominent feature.
-In woods they are usually attached to trees, but they are not parasites.
+In woods, they are usually attached to trees, but they are not parasites.
 Their roots are able to absorb rain water, dew, even air moisture and the nutrients from plant debris and dust.

 There are two main types of orchids.
 Orchid plants of the first type produce new growth every year from the basal part of a plant.
 This new growth has its own roots and blossoms, and then initiates the next growth.
 Such plants consist of several stems rising from a special creeping stem – rhizome.
 Another type is characterized by the single main stem growing up during every year and producing new leaves on its top, but making no new growth from the basal part.
 The rhizome is absent, the flower stems and the roots are appearing serially from the stem between leaves.
 The first type, producing annual stems from a rhizome, is called sympodial.
 The type with one main stem is called monopodial.

 There are much more sympodial orchids than monopodial ones; Dendrobium, Oncidium, Paphiopedilum, Phragmipedium, Cattleya, Cymbidium, Bulbophyllum, Peristeria and many others are typical sympodials.
-Sympodials are characterized by having so-called psedobulbes, storing water and nutritions for unfavourable dry period.
-All orchids having pseudobulbs can do without water for a certain period of dormancy, but in most cases it is better to reduce watering at this period, rather than completely stop it.
+Sympodials are characterized by having so-called psedobulbes, storing water and nutritions for an unfavourable dry period.
+All orchids having pseudobulbs can do without water for a certain period of dormancy, but in most cases, it is better to reduce watering at this period, rather than completely stop it.
 The growth periodicity is the typical characteristic of sympodial orchids.
 Different sympodial orchids may differ in care significantly.

 Monopodial epiphytic orchids usually have thick fleshy leaves, this trait makes them more tolerable to dry periods even if they have no pseudobulbs and no dormancy.
 Phalaenopsis, Vanda, Angraecum and Vanilla are monopodial orchids.